 - Send birthday or anniversary offers

-Automation doesn’t replace human service, but it ensures you never miss a chance to re-engage customers.
+Automation doesn’t replace human service, but it ensures businesses never miss a chance to re-engage customers.
 Automation is another key method to capture hidden revenue opportunities.

 Measure What Matters

-Finally, if you want to find hidden revenue opportunities, you must measure your progress.
+Finally, if businesses want to find hidden revenue opportunities, they must measure their progress.

 Track: